gigalixir/gigalixir-cli/docs/source/main.rst

 Pricing Details
 ===============

 In the free tier, everything is free.
-Once you upgrade to the standard tier, pricing is calculated as follows.
+Once you upgrade to the standard tier, you pay $50 per GB-month of memory.
+CPU, bandwidth, and power are included.
+You get 1 CPU share per GB of memory.
+See :ref:`replica sizing`.

 Every month after you sign up on the same day of the month, we calculate the number of replica-size-seconds used, multiply that by $0.00001866786, and charge your credit card.